 - Health information may be disclosed to others who are involved in your treatment, including secure disclosures made electronically through Health Information Exchanges (HIE), as permitted by law.

-- CHAS may use and disclose health information about you to bill and collect payment from you, your health insurance plan, or any other third party that may be available to reimburse us for some or all of your healthcare.
+- We may use and disclose health information about you to bill and collect payment from you, your health insurance plan, or any other third party that may be available to reimburse us for some or all of your health care.

 For Health Care Operations: